kammce/RoverCore-S/README.md

 3. End-to-End
 4. Mission Control

 End-to-End and Mission Control testing are the two that must be done manually.
 The developer must manually verify that the system is working as intended.
 These are the tests most developers are used to.
-The End-to-End test is a test of the whole module from mission control to RoverCore to the board to the mechanical interface.
+The End-to-End test is a test of the whole module from mission control to RoverCore-S to the board to the mechanical interface.
 Mission control tests are unified tests that takes the entire system as a whole together during operations.

-## Approach & Methodology
+## **Approach & Methodology**
 Our approach to TDD is the following:

 1. Create a class design document with the following: